vega/vega-lite/docs/Encoding-Mapping.md

 See [Vega's documentation](https://github.com/vega/vega/wiki/Scales#common-scale-properties) for more information about these properties.

-Moreover, Vega-lite has the following additional scale properties:
+Moreover, Vega-Lite has the following additional scale properties:

 | Property      | Type          | Description    |
 | :------------ |:-------------:| :------------- |